 - 4. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-Accordingly, this Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a). - 5.
+Accordingly, this Court has subject matter jurisdiction under 28 U.S.C.
+1331 and 1338(a). - 5.
 This Court has personal jurisdiction over Defendant.
-Defendant has purposefully availed itself of the privileges of conducting business in the United States and in the State of Delaware by engaging in continuous and systematic business activities by placing goods into the stream of commerce through an established distribution channel with the expectation that they, or third-party products incorporating them, will be purchased by consumers in this District. - 6.
+Defendant has purposefully availed themselves of the privileges of conducting business in the United States and in the State of Illinois by engaging in continuous and systematic business activities by placing goods into the stream of commerce through an established distribution channel with the expectation that they, or third-party products incorporating them, will be purchased by consumers in this District. - 6.
 Defendant has derived substantial revenues from its infringing acts occurring within the United States and this District. - 7.
-This Court has subject matter jurisdiction over the matters pleaded herein under 28 U.S.C. §§ 1331 and 1338(a). - 8.
+This Court has subject matter jurisdiction over the matters pleaded herein under 28 U.S.C. §§1331 and 1338(a). - 8.
 Venue in this Court is proper pursuant to 28 U.S.C. §§ 1391(b), (c) and 1400(b).
-Upon information and belief, Defendant is a resident of the District as it is incorporated in Delaware.
+Upon information and belief, Defendant is a resident of the District as it is incorporated in Illinois.
+Upon information and belief, Defendant has a regular and established place of business within this District at its headquarters located in Chicago.
 Upon information and belief, Defendant has committed substantial acts of infringement in this District.